Fed raises key rate by half-point and signals more to come

 Consistent with a sharp slowdown, the officials also projected that the economy will barely grow next year, expanding just 0.5%, less than half the forecast it had made in September.

+“They really need the unemployment rate to go higher and wages to start coming down,” said Subadra Rajappa, an investment strategist at Societe Generale.
+Powell has said that slower wage growth would reduce inflation pressures.

+Powell said Wednesday, “I just don’t think anyone knows whether we’re going to have a recession or not. … I wish there were a completely painless way to restore price stability.
+There isn’t.”

-In recent weeks, Fed officials have indicated that they see some evidence of progress in their drive to defeat the worst inflation bout in four decades and bring inflation back down to their 2% annual target.
+In recent weeks, Fed officials have indicated that they see some evidence of progress in their drive to bring inflation back down to their 2% annual target.
 The national average for a gallon of regular gas, for example, has tumbled from $5 in June to $3.21.

 Many supply chains are no longer clogged, thereby helping reduce goods prices.
 The better-than-expected November inflation data showed that the prices of used cars, furniture and toys all declined last month.